via email: firstname.lastname@example.org

 Welcome to this BLOG site which serves more as a Web site than a Blog.
 I hope that you find the information you need here and if not please contact me.

-I am currently working on drawings in the studio which are continued small drawings with pigments, inks and graphite.
+I am currently working on drawings in the studio which are based on blind contour drawings or people I know and continued small drawings of close ups of farm equipment with pigments, inks and graphite.
 Am also exploring larger graphite drawings of animals and new photographic work with the Holga camera.
 In 2015 the exhibition based on the “Townlands” series will be exhibited at the Old Market Arts Centre in Dungarvan, County Waterford.

 are also viewed on FLIKR